Above: Cecil Williamson photographed during his research of witchcraft practices.

 On 31st October 2013, Graham King gifted the museum and its contents to Simon Costin, Director of the Museum of British Folklore.
-New managers, Judith and Peter Hewitt joined the existing members of the team, Hannah Fox and Joyce Froome, in 2014.
 In 2015, the museum was re-named ‘The Museum of Witchcraft and Magic’, to better reflect the museum’s collections and interests.

 Above: Simon Costin (left) with Graham King (right).

 With exciting new displays, temporary exhibitions and events and a collection that has grown to over 3000 objects and over 7000 books; the history of the Museum of Witchcraft continues to inspire and intrigue people from all over the world.

 Come and visit the Museum of Witchcraft and Magic and discover the history of magical practice in Britain from ancient times to the present day.